-In COPD patients, high dose steroid inhalers and frequent exacerbations increase diabetes risk, finds a new study.
+In COPD patients, high dose steroid inhalers and frequent exacerbations increase diabetes risk

 Chronic obstructive pulmonary disease (COPD) patients are at a higher risk of type 2 diabetes mellitus (T2DM), finds a recent study published in the journal Primary Care Respiratory Medicine.
 This increased risk is associated with frequent COPD exacerbations and exposure to high-dose inhaled corticosteroids (ICS) through inhalers.

 The authors suggest that patients with COPD who are using ICS and have frequent COPD exacerbations should be aggressively monitored for type 2 diabetes.

 COPD, a chronic inflammatory lung disease, is the fourth leading cause of death in the world and is projected to become the third in 2020.
 Despite the importance of COPD, it remains under-diagnosed and patients are often diagnosed late.
 Approx 3 million people die of COPD globally each year.

 Alicia Gayle, Boehringer Ingelheim Ltd., Ellesfield Avenue, Bracknell, Berkshire, UK, and colleagues investigated the incidence of T2DM among people with COPD and whether exposure to ICS and exacerbation status was associated with T2DM.

 For this descriptive cohort study, the researchers used primary care data from the Clinical Practice Research Datalink (CPRD).
 The patient cohort included people with COPD diagnosis and previous smoking history registered at a CPRD practice between January 2010 and December 2016.